 “The study, titled Yoga-Related Injuries in the United States From 2001 to 2014, found that there were 29,590 yoga-related injuries seen in hospital emergency departments from 2001 to 2014.
 Overall, yoga injuries became almost twice as common in 2014 as in 2001.
 But among seniors especially, yoga injuries truly skyrocketed.
 During the same time period, the rate of yoga injuries among adults 65 and older increased more than eightfold.”

-It makes sense that in transferring a foreign practice into a completely different culture, adjustments must be made to fit Western practitioners.
+It makes sense that adjustments must be made to fit Western practitioners.
 For example, most of us who practice yoga are not holed up in caves practicing all day.
 We are householders with families, jobs and other competing interests.

 The yoga tradition actually makes plenty of room for the householder.
 You might be surprised to find that the philosophy of one of yoga’s ancient and defining texts, The Bhagavad Gita says that a yogi need not leave the world in order to find freedom.
 According to Mircea Eliade, scholar and author of Yoga, Immortality and Freedom, Krishna encourages Arjuna to continue to be a “man of action,” finding his freedom in the midst of his life in the world.